WPDevelopers/notificationx/README.txt

 2. **WP Comments:** WP Comments lets you show the recent comments made by users on your posts as a notification alert.
 This is helpful to gain immediate attention from your visitors to check out the specified posts.

 3. **Sales Notifications:** With NotificationX, you can easily design attention-grabbing Sales Notifications to increase your sales rate.
 If you have WooCommerce or Easy Digital Downloads installed, you can display the recent purchases activity by other customers to influence the website visitors.
+[More source in Pro : LearnDash, Envato (Themeforest, CodeCanyon)]

 4. **WordPress Review:** Showcase your Plugin/Theme reviews from WordPress.org & build credibility.
 [Source: WordPress, Freemius]